minteressa/minteressa.github.io/_posts/2016-06-20-near-duplicate-detection.markdown

 ---
 layout: post
-title:  "Near duplicate detection"
+title: Near duplicate detection
 thumbnail: /assets/images/kafka-logo.png
-date:   2016-06-20 11:16:15 +0200
+date: '2016-06-20 11:16:15 +0200'
 post_author: Mario Alberich
 categories: modelling
+published: true
 ---
 Twitter is full of duplicated or near-duplicated content (ND for short from now onwards).
-Flooding a user's candidate tweet list with a bunch of items that have (almost) the same content can only lead to a bad user experience.
+Flooding a user's candidate tweet list with a bunch of items that have (almost) the same content can only lead to a bad user experience.<!–break–>

 ## So what's a near-duplicate
 For sure you can imagine two text fragments that can be considered a duplicate one of another, by comparing its content and checking whether it's exactly the same.
 There are some minor details that are trivial for a human but very important for a machine, for instance case sensitiviy (are uppercase and lowercase considered the same?), character sets depending on the language, or punctuation among others.
 In this situation, a duplicate text as we're considering it right now, is a text with the same content and structure, whichever the semantic meaning that involves.